Google Cloud Networking Services Cheat Sheet

 • if a backend becomes unhealthy, traffic is automatically redirected to healthy backends within the same region.

-• accepts only TLS 1.0, 1.1, 1.2, and 1.3 when terminating client SSL requests.
+• supports TLS 1.0, 1.1, 1.2, and 1.3 when terminating client SSL requests.

 • isn’t compatible with the following features: